radaniba/beautiful-jekyll/_posts/2017-02-20-how-to-choose-a-great-data-science-book.markdown

 ### Judging the book by its cover?
-Most people use this expression to tell you implicitly to not to.
+Most people use this expression to tell you implicitly not to.
 I won't do the same.
 Do we judge a book by its cover? definitely, we need to, we have to.
 Of course, I am not talking about the book external cover, but what you can read in the preface, in the first introductory paragraphs of the book, where authors most of the time give details about the different chapters being discussed in the book.
 Sometimes, authors deviate from their initial vision of what their books will look like at the end, which is normal, the field is moving fast, and so the thoughts.
 A good book respects always the initial vision.

 ### Depth of explanation
 How far can the authors go in their explanations?
 I think this is really related to a lot of points I've been talking about in this post.
 I think there is a correlation between this, the content, the structure and the length.